 Colorado Mountain Ranch

-Colorado Mountain Ranch has been around for over 70 years, and is the perfect wedding venue for couples who want to stay close to Boulder while still getting the full mountain feel.
+Colorado Mountain Ranch has been around for over 70 years, and is the perfect wedding venue for couples who want to stay close to Boulder while still getting the full mountain feel in Gold Hill.
 Their outdoor ceremony site is nestled in the woods with views of Longs Peak, and the lodge can host receptions of up to 150 guests.

 Lionsgate Event Center

 Lionsgate Event Center has three different venues on site: the Gatehouse, the Chandelier Barn, and the Dove House.
 There are endless photo opportunities on the property, and both indoor and outdoor ceremony locations.
-Check out their website for photos of the outdoor ceremony locations – they were all covered in snow when I took these photos 😉
+Check out their website for photos of the outdoor ceremony locations – they were all covered in snow when I toured the venue.

-If you want more information about any of the Boulder County wedding venues, start by checking out each venue’s website for more detailed info.
+If you want more information about any of these Boulder County wedding venues, start by checking out each venue’s website for detailed info.
 Then schedule a tour of the venues you’re most interested in, because nothing beats seeing a place in person.
-And if you want my input on anything not covered in this guide, like which venue has the prettiest getting ready rooms, or where you’ll get the best sunset, get in touch and I’m happy to help!
+Many venues also offer virtual tours, if you are planning your wedding from out of state.